tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ### Plugging it In

-Now that we have a plug, we want to add it to our [router](https://hexdocs.pm/phoenix/plug.html#controller-plugs) so it will be used.
+For our use case, we are going to add our plug to the [router](https://hexdocs.pm/phoenix/plug.html#router-plugs).
+Router plugs allow us to manage their usage on a per-route level instead of a [per-controller](https://hexdocs.pm/phoenix/plug.html#controller-plugs) or more [global (endpoint)](https://hexdocs.pm/phoenix/plug.html#endpoint-plugs) basis.

-To use a plug in the `router`, it must be [included in a pipeline](https://hexdocs.pm/phoenix/plug.html#router-plugs).
-Since we are building a Connect application, I decided to make a `pipeline` that would be used for requests that are expected to be rendered within Jira.
+To use a plug in the `router` it must be [included in a pipeline](https://hexdocs.pm/phoenix/plug.html#router-plugs).
+Since we are building a Connect application, I decided to make a `pipeline` to group routes that will be renderable within the Jira UI.

 ```elixir
 # This pipeline should be used for routes